 Source: National Safety Council (NSC).

+The extreme loss of life on our roads from distracted driving and human mistakes is a national crisis.
 According to the Federal Highway Administration (FHWA), “zero” is the only acceptable number of deaths on our nation’s roads.
 Everyone must accept that fatalities and serious injuries are unacceptable and preventable.

 Zero is our goal — a Safe System is how we get there!